Quantifying sleep apnea heterogeneity using hierarchical Bayesian modeling

 \subsubsection{Clustering}

-Given the posterior samples of $\theta_i$, we computed point estimates of the K-means cluster assignments and centers from \eqref{opt_joint}, as well as the associated assignment probabilities from \eqref{uq_prob}.
-Letting the number of clusters $k=4$, the estimated centers are shown in Table \ref{table_cluster_centers}.
+Given the posterior samples of $\theta_i$, we computed point estimates of the cluster assignments and centers based on \eqref{opt_joint} using the \lstinline{kmeans} function in R \citep{R_lang}, as well as the associated assignment probabilities of \eqref{uq_prob}.
+Letting the number of clusters $K=4$ based on an elbow plot for the within-cluster sum of squares, the estimated centers are shown in Table \ref{table_cluster_centers}.
 One way to interpret these centers in terms of sleep and OSA characteristics is to consider whether the $\gamma$ and $\alpha$ parameters tend to be high or low, suggesting highly disrupted vs. steady sleep, and whether each of $\phi_R$ and $\phi_N$ are high or low.
 Using this framework, we find that cluster 1 (276 patients) has moderate sleep dynamics, a low event rate in REM sleep, and a moderate event rate in non-REM sleep, cluster 2 (143 patients) has highly disrupted sleep dynamics with moderate REM and non-REM event rates, cluster 3 (326 patients) has fairly calm sleep dynamics, a moderate event rate in REM, and a low event rate in non-REM, and cluster 4 (348 patients) has fairly calm sleep dynamics but high event rates in both REM and non-REM.